jldugger/blog/content/Linux/osbridge-2012.md

 Date: 2012-07-01

 Friday marked the end of Open Source Bridge.
 Just about the best introduction to Portland culture as you can find.
-Vegan lunches, voodoo donut catering, lunch truck friday, and rock and roll pipe organing in the Unitarian's sanctuary.
+Vegan lunches, Voodoo Donut catering, lunch truck friday, and rock and roll pipe organists in the Unitarian's sanctuary.

 [The][1] [keynotes][2] [were][3] pretty cool.
 I'd seen Fenwick's presentation